-How has Canada achieved all this?
-Partly through his education, his commitment to children, and his seemingly limitless energy.
-But just as important is his ability to communicate with people through public speaking, which has been a primary vehicle for spreading his message.
-He has been described as a "charismatic, passionate, eloquent" speaker who leaves his audiences "awed."
+How has Jones achieved all this?
+Partly through his legal training and dauntless spirit.
+But just as important is his ability to communicate with people through public speaking, which has been the primary vehicle for spreading his message.
+He has been described as "one of the most powerful and inspiring prophetic voices of our time."
+Audiences are moved "by his heart, inspired by his commitment, and rocked by his eloquence."

-If you had asked Geoffrey Canada early in his life, "Do you see yourself as a major public speaker?" he probably would have laughed at the idea.
+If you had asked Van Jones early in his life, "Do you see yourself as a major public speaker?" he probably would have laughed at the idea.
 Yet today he gives more than 100 presentations a year.
-Along the way, he has spoken at the White House, has lectured at Harvard and Princeton, and has addressed the Aspen Institute and the Google International Zeitgeist.
-He has also appeared on 60 Minutes and is featured in the film Waiting for Superman.
+Along the way, he has lectured at Harvard and Columbia and has addressed the U.S. Conference of Mayors, the National Symposium on Climate Change, and the World Economic Forum.
+More than a few pundits have suggested that elective office might be in his future.